TheFuturoHouse.com | Latest Site News & Updates

 During the 1970s and early 1980s a team of nine persons operated the two Futuro observation towers in Noran (four or five persons in each Futuro).
 Conscripts observed firing practice results with binoculars and marked them down manually while the Chief Observation Officer, a member of the regular air force staff, communicated the information by radio to the pilots who could then correct their aim according to instructions.

 By the mid-1980s technical development made it possible to observe the firing practice with camera and count the results by computer program.
 The conscripts were no longer needed to observe the firing practice results with binoculars and mark them down manually.
 From mid-1980s the Futuro tower number one was used mainly by Chief Observation Officer Rune Flyrén to control the firing practice and communicate with the pilots, while camera was placed in the Futuro tower number two.

-Swedish journalists Daniel Sjöholm and Fredrik Björkman sent me links this morning to articles they published today about this "road trip" [the articles are on www.larm-soderhamn.se and www.helahalsingland.se respectively].
+Swedish journalists Daniel Sjöholm and Fredrik Björkman sent us links this morning to articles they published today about this "road trip" (the articles are on www.larm-soderhamn.se

 The articles included some great video footage and also some nice stills from Daniel.
-These videos and photos can be found to the left.
-My thanks go to Daniel and Fredrik for sharing the links and their video footage and photos and for keeping me up to date as these Futuro begin their journey to "pastures new".
+These videos and photos can be found below.
+Our thanks go to Daniel and Fredrik for sharing the links and their video footage and photos and for keeping us up to date as these Futuros begin their journey to "pastures new".

 Fredrik Björkman was able to provide a little more information on the process of removing the first of the two Futuros from its tower that took place 042116.
 The lift proved more complicated than first thought due to having to remove the Futuro with a section of the concrete pillar still attached.